MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-AzureADUserEx.md

 # Set-AzureADUserEx

 ## SYNOPSIS
-Registers new or revokes existing FIDO and NGC keys in Azure Active Directory.
+Registers new or revokes existing FIDO2 and NGC keys in Azure Active Directory.

 ## SYNTAX